-Traffic metering lets you monitor the volume of Internet traffic passing through your router's Internet port.
-You can set limits for traffic volume, set a monthly limit, and view traffic usage.
+Traffic metering allows you to monitor the volume of Internet traffic passing through your router's Internet port.
+With the Traffic Meter utility, you can set limits for traffic volume, set a monthly limit, and get a live update of traffic usage.

-> To monitor Internet traffic:
+To monitor Internet traffic:

-1. Click Advanced > Advanced Setup > Traffic Meter.
+1. Click Advanced > Advanced Setup > Traffic Meter to display the following screen.

 - 2. To enable the traffic meter, select the Enable Traffic Meter check box. - 3.
-To record and restrict the volume of Internet traffic, select the Traffic volume control by radio button.
-You can select one of the following options for controlling the traffic volume: - No Limit.
-No restriction is applied when the traffic limit is reached. - Download only.
-The restriction is applied to incoming traffic only. - Both Directions.
-The restriction is applied to both incoming and outgoing traffic. - 4.
-You can limit the amount of data traffic allowed per month by specifying how many Mbytes per month are allowed or by specifying how many hours of traffic are allowed. - 5.
+If you would like to record and restrict the volume of Internet traffic, select the Traffic volume control by radio button.
+You can select one of the following options for controlling the traffic volume:

+No Limit.
+No restriction is applied when the traffic limit is reached.

+Download only.
+The restriction is applied to incoming traffic only.

+Both Directions.
+The restriction is applied to both incoming and outgoing traffic.

+- 4. You can limit the amount of data traffic allowed per month by specifying how many Mbytes per month are allowed or by specifying how many hours of traffic are allowed. - 5.
 Set the Traffic Counter to begin at a specific time and date. - 6.
 Set up Traffic Control to issue a warning message before the monthly limit of Mbytes or hours is reached.
 You can select one of the following to occur when the limit is attained: - The Internet LED flashes green or amber. - The Internet connection is disconnected and disabled. - 7.
 Set up Internet Traffic Statistics to monitor the data traffic. - 8.
-Click the Traffic Status button for an update on Internet traffic status on your router. - 9.
-Click Apply to save your settings.
+Click the Traffic Status button for an update on Internet traffic status on your router. - Click Apply to save your settings.